 Community Outreach Program

-The Community Outreach Program in the participating communities of South Burlington, Colchester, Essex, Williston, Winooski, Richmond, and Shelburne was inspired by Burlington’s Street Outreach model.
-In the participating towns, outreach specialists work in partnership with local and regional law enforcement to respond to individuals with unmet social service needs, often due to mental health or substance use issues.
+The Community Outreach Program in the participating communities of Colchester, Essex, Hinesburg, Milton, Richmond, Shelburne, South Burlington, Williston, and Winooski was inspired by Burlington’s Street Outreach model.
+In the participating towns, Outreach Specialists work in partnership with local and regional law enforcement to respond to individuals with unmet social service needs, often due to mental health or substance use issues.

 Westview House is a day program for Chittenden County adults who have been diagnosed with a major mental illness.
 Clients live in a variety of residential settings, including Howard Center supported homes, and they visit Westview during the day.
-Lunch is served every weekday, and for $1 clients can get a nutritious meal while socializing with others.
+Lunch is served every weekday so that clients can get a nutritious meal while socializing with others.
 Individuals are encouraged to volunteer or seek part-time work, often through Career Connections, a Howard Center supported employment program for individuals with chronic mental health challenges.